HPC-CRI/EA2P/README.md

 - **Automatic Device Detection:** Automatically detects device vendors and selects appropriate commands, simplifying usage for users and ensuring compatibility across different hardware configurations.

 - **Selective Device Measurement:** Allows users to select specific devices for measurement, offering the flexibility to focus on a subset of the system components, which can be advantageous for targeted analysis.
+- **Multi-node Measurement:** Provides users with the ability to monitor energy consumption across multiple nodes in traditional HPC or cluster computing environments.
+A comprehensive energy-per-rank (node) breakdown and total energy consumption for each device type in a homogeneous node system are provided to you.
+- **Docker support:** To further enhance the usability and portability of the energy measurement tool, it has been containerized using Docker.

 ## Requirements
 - **RAPL (Running Average Power Limit):** it is a feature found in modern Intel processors that allows monitoring and controlling power consumption.
 RAPL provides a set of registers that can be used to read power-related information, such as power consumption, and to set power limits for the processor.
 If it is not installed, you can run the code below: